 Childcare rate increase

-Do you hate to raise your rates in family childcare because you have low-income families?
+Do you hate raising rates in family childcare because you have low-income families?
 Do you hesitate because you think they can’t afford it?
 Of course, it’s your business and it’s totally up to you, but if you give price breaks to families, you are really making their budget more important than yours.
 We, as caretakers, tend to do this, but their family is not more important than yours, are they?

 I know you want to help everyone.
 You’re a caregiver.
 I know you have a soft heart.
 That’s how you love your babies so much.
 I do too, but I also need to pay my bills so I won’t be stressed to the max with cut off notices.
-I need to buy the kids quality food and activity supplies.
+The kids need quality food and activity supplies.
 I NEED to have a house and a decent car to drive.
-I need to support my family too.
+My family needs support too.
 So you do!

 Prices rise every year on everything.
 My husband does not get cost of living increases at work.
 He’s been at his job almost 10 years and only makes a tiny fraction more than when he started.
 It makes it super difficult for us to live.
 We are already below the poverty level.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.